Homeschool Math Curriculum Guide

 - Homeschool is one-to-one; this is not a teacher with a class.
 If you have too many battles trying to follow the a maths curriculum your child isn't interested in you could end up giving up homeschooling altogether.

-- Having said that, it's very clear to me that a homeschool math curriculum guide has to take account of the fact that the best way to learn math varies - not only according to your child but also their age.
+- Having said that, it's very clear to me that a homeschool math curriculum guide has to take account of the fact that every child learns differently and changes depending on their age.

 What doesn't suit your child now may work fine when they're older.